redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::opscenter class affects

-* Installs the opscenter package.
+* Installs the OpsCenter package.
 * Manages the content of the configuration file (/etc/opscenter/opscenterd.conf).
 * Manages the opscenterd service.